 4. Hovering is the Key:

 Hover undoubtedly needs steadiness and stability and this ultimately enables the pilot to have overall command over the controls of a drone.
-Hovering is as useful as flying and this must be
+Hovering is as useful as flying and this must be learnt well at the beginner’s stage.

 5. Pre-Flight Checklist: